Richard Davenport, LMP – Owner

 These treatments she gives each client with an intention for nourishing touch and reduction of stress.

 Dayna Lynne Lowe has been part of the front desk team at Lavendera Massage since 2008.
 Before that Dayna owned Spirit Tree Gifts a local metaphysical book store.
 When not working the front desk Dayna is an author and practicing spiritual counselor offering channeling sessions and shamanic work; her goal is assisting people on their spiritual journey.

 Her book ‘Fairytale of Enlightenment’ is available at Lavendera and on Amazon.com.
 Dayna loves working at Lavendera and feels it is a tremendous benefit to the well being of the people that live on and visit S.J. island.

 Laura Bell – Front Desk

 Laura graduated from the Friday Harbor School of Massage in April 2017.
 She is currently learning the the front desk area, to be able to fill in at Lavendera Massage in two ways this next summer.

 Ciely Ti Gray, LMP – Massage-Therapist (Founder Lavendera, has moved on)

-It is through the love of dance that Ciely originally went to massage school 35 years ago to develop a deeper understanding for the body.
+It is through the love of dance that Ciely originally went to massage school in 1972 years to develop a deeper understanding for the body.
 Prenatal and baby massage and coaching many births revealed the mind/body relationship.

 After returning to Port Townsend School of Massage to acquire her Washington Massage license, she is now exploring how the emotions relate to injury using Cranio Sacral, EFT and quantum field techniques.
 Ciely weaves a safe and sacred field for your healing.
 “As the past owner of Lavendera Day Spa my desire was to create an intimate island experience with island grown products.”